disputatio/personas/camila_villegas.md

 **Quote**

-She would use Disputatio as a platform for quality local debates, like "Should Bogota prohibit cars in the center?".
+She would use Perspectiva as a platform for quality local debates, like "Should Bogota prohibit cars in the center?".
 She may work, or find someone in her group to work as an editor for such debates.

 **Goals**

 To increase the visibility of local issues and to make traditional politicians to get more involved in talking to the population.

 **Needs/Wants**

+She needs a platform where she can improve participation in Bogotá through discussions and debates.
+She wants to do that by exposing different points of view than what people may get on mainstream media, in quality debates.
+She is interested in local, practical subjects.

+**Engagement to Perspectiva**

 TODO